 Williams, from Schnecksville, Pennsylvania, rushed for 2,177 yards in 2013 and led the nation in total rushing yards and rushing yards per game.
 He rushed for over 200 yards five times in 2013 and ran for more yards in a single season than any other Doak Walker Award recipients.
 Williams finished 2013 ranked fifth on the all-time FBS single season rushing list.
 He was drafted by the New York Giants in the 2014 NFL Draft.

 2012 – MONTEE BALL, WISCONSIN

-Montee Ball, a senior from Wentzville, Missouri, rushed for 1,730 yards and 21 touchdowns during the 2012 season, and helped lead Wisconsin to their third consecutive Big Ten title.
+Montee Ball, from Wentzville, Missouri, rushed for 1,730 yards and 21 touchdowns during the 2012 season, and helped lead Wisconsin to their third consecutive Big Ten title.
 He compiled nine 100-yard rushing games including two 200-yard rushing performances in 2012.
 Ball scored more career touchdowns (82) and career rushing touchdowns (76) than any player in NCAA Football Bowl Subdivision history.
-Ball’s impressive collegiate career concluded when he and the Badgers faced Stanford in the Rose Bowl on January 1.
+Ball’s impressive collegiate career concluded when he and the Badgers faced Stanford in the Rose Bowl.

 2011 – TRENT RICHARDSON, ALABAMA